 top of page

-Dental implants are artificial roots made of titanium and inserted into the jaw in place of the natural tooth.
+Dental implants are artificial roots of titanium inserted into the jaw in place of the natural tooth.
 The artificial tooth is then attached to this implant.
-Once correctly installed, dental implants look just like real teeth.
-Implants are currently used in a great deal of situations that we didn’t have great solutions for previously such as stabilizing dentures, replacing individual teeth, replacing entire arches, and anchorage for orthodontics.
-With advances in our understanding of the biologic process behind dental implant integration and improvements in technology, implant use has become a routine part of dental treatment and is considered the standard of care in many situations.
+Once correctly installed, dental implants look just like natural teeth.
+Implants are currently used in several situations that we didn’t have great solutions for previously, such as stabilizing dentures, replacing individual teeth, replacing entire arches, and anchorage for orthodontics.
+With advances in understanding the biological process behind dental implant integration and technological improvements, implant use has become a routine part of dental treatment.
+It is considered the standard of care in many situations.

-At My Victoria Dentist, our dentists can advise you on whether dental implants are a suitable option for you.
-Our clinic only uses the best implants available on the market and we are constantly upgrading our training to stay current as technology and new clinical techniques develop.
+At My Victoria Dentist, our dentists can advise whether dental implants Victoria suit you.
+Our clinic only uses the best implants available on the market, and we are constantly upgrading our training to stay current as technology and new clinical techniques develop.
 For more information regarding dental implants in Victoria, please contact us.

 dentist